algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 - Charge the battery.
 - Wait 80% level.
-- Send message.
+- Send the message.
 - Wait a few minutes for the level to remain unchanged.

 **Security issues**

-Test ID 07: (integration test)
+Test ID 07: (integration-test)

 The phone sends a request to the device to give the password.

-- Write a program which sends "I need a password" to the device when we press "give a password" button.
+- Write a program which sends "I need a password" to the device when we press the "give a password" button.

 Test ID 08: (functional test)